 External lighting can have significant impacts on people's enjoyment of their homes, the countryside, and on the night sky.
 Where such lighting is proposed, applications should include details of the number, type (e.g. wall mounted or free-standing columns), location and intensity of any lighting installation proposed, and the hours when the lighting would be switched on.
 A lighting impact study may be required for floodlighting proposals, particularly for sports grounds or developments close to residential buildings, or for sites within the open countryside.

 Provide details of external lighting for car parks, private roads/driveways and security lighting.

-Drivers - Paragraphs 180 and 185 of NPPF, Policies ENV 2 and ENV 9 in the East Cambridgeshire Local Plan 2015, East Cambridgeshire Natural Environment SPD
+Drivers NPPF - Sections 12 and 15 ECLP - Policies ENV 2 and ENV 9 SPD - Natural Environment SPD

 Noise Impact Assessment